Property Titles: Tenants by the Entirety

-Tom and Sue Smith, a married couple, would each have a 100 percent ownership interest in the real estate if they bought property together and held title together as tenants by the entirety.
+Tom and Sue Smith, a married couple, would each have a 100% ownership interest in the real estate if they bought the property together and held title together as tenants by the entirety.

 Tenants by the Entirety Have Rights of Survivorship

-Tenants by the Entirety vs. Joint Tenants With Rights of Survivorship
+TBEs vs. Joint Tenants With Rights of Survivorship

-There's just one additional requirement for a tenancy by the entirety—that the co-owners be legally married to each other at the time they take title and that they remain married to each other throughout the period of ownership.
+There's just that one additional requirement for a tenancy by the entirety—that the co-owners must be legally married to each other at the time they take title, and they must remain married to each other throughout the period of ownership.